 iNaturalist.org and the iNaturalist app are resources for anyone who has interest in finding out more about what’s living out in the world.
 Their database is a collection of observations of any species encountered on Earth, and is both searchable by the curious nature enthusiast and a scientist conducting research.

-Anyone can contribute observations, which get tagged with when and where they came from.
-Once they are submitted, other iNaturalist users look over the data and help narrow down possibilities, until (hopefully) the species in the photo or sound recording is identified and agreed on.
-Any user can submit observations or help identify the taxonomy of others’. iNaturalist has an extensive glossary of species from fungi to plants to animals and more to aid in identification or just to bulk up on your ecological knowledge.
-Right here in Burlington, it is possible to search the database of observations to find what species have been spotted in the city, or even in a given natural area like Derway Island at the end of North Avenue.
+Anyone can contribute observations, which get tagged with a date and location.
+Other iNaturalist users can weigh in with their thoughts on the species recorded, helping form a concensus. iNaturalist has an extensive glossary of species from fungi to plants to animals and beyond to aid in identification or to help you find out the coolest quirks about each species.
+Right here in Burlington, it is possible to search the database of observations to find what species have been spotted in the city, or even in a given natural area like Derway Island at the end of North Avenue, as seen below.

 Enhancing biodiversity is one of the most significant goals we can strive for to help ecosystems adapt in our changing climate.
 By using iNaturalist, you can be a part of a worldwide network of people tracking the health of natural communities while enjoying the excitement of discovery of the plethora of life on Earth!

 Some example maps are below, plus check out the species clocks which are also produced from iNaturalist observations!